 About the course

 This is a research degree leading to the award of a DPhil in Chemical Biology.
 Many training opportunities are available throughout the course, including seminar series throughout the department and a world-class annual visiting speaker programme, but the focus of the course is the research project.

 During the first year, in addition to starting work on their research, students are encouraged to follow training courses chosen from the vast number offered by the department and the Mathematical, Physical and Life Sciences (MPLS) Division Graduate School, and it is recommended that they attend at least three of these.
 A quarterly report on each student’s progress is submitted by their supervisor throughout the course.

 Students are admitted as Probationary Research Students.
-At the end of the first year you will undergo a Transfer of Status assessment, which is to ensure that you have the potential to gain a doctorate.
-This assessment will be made on the basis of a report and oral examination.
+At the end of the first year, they undergo a Transfer of Status assessment, which is to ensure that they have the potential to gain a doctorate.
+This assessment is made on the basis of a report and oral examination.

-Research proceeds with qurterly reporting throughout the next two years, and there is the opportunity to follow further courses during this period.
+Research proceeds with quarterly reporting throughout the next two years, and there is the opportunity to follow further courses during this period.
 By the end of the third year, students must pass the Confirmation of Status assessment, which is to ensure that they are on track to complete the thesis within a reasonable time.

 The degree is examined by thesis and oral examination by two examiners, one of whom is normally from Oxford and one from elsewhere.

 Most students who have studied the DPhil in Chemical Biology remain in chemistry, some in the educational sector, and some go into industry, particularly the health-related industries such as pharmaceuticals.
-There is a wide variety of other destinations, including scientific writing, patents, attorneys, government and the civil service; and a few go into financial services.
+There is a wide variety of other destinations, including scientific writing, patent attorneys, government and the civil service; and a few go into financial services.